Understanding Diamond Size Chart

 That means everything in this article, such as how carat weight translated to actual carat size, applies to diamond sizes for both lab-grown and natural diamonds.

-So as you can see, while weight, as one of the 4 C’s, should matter to you because it will help determine how much you are going to pay, what you should really be focusing on is the diamond’s cut grade and diameter.
+So as you can see, while weight, as one of the 4 C’s of diamonds, should matter to you because it will help determine how much you are going to pay, what you should really be focusing on is the diamond cut and diameter.

 After all, wouldn’t you rather have a perfectly cut 0.90ct Brian Gavin Signature cut diamond that is 6.2mm and looks fantastic yet is cheaper than a 1.00ct diamond that is only 6.1mm and looks terrible?